mamedev/mame/docs/source/debugger/general.rst

     minimum field width and zero fill using lowercase letters.
 %[0][<n>]x
+    Prints the corresponding argument as a hexadecimal number with optional minimum field width and zero fill using lowercase letters.
+%[0][<n>]X
     Prints the corresponding argument as a hexadecimal number with optional minimum field width and zero fill using uppercase letters.
 \%%
     Prints a literal percent symbol.